-Sampling procedures for the leachate are provided in the QA/QC Plan (refer to Appendix E).
+Sampling procedures for the leachate are provided in the QA/QC Plan (refer to Appendix E of the document titled: Operation and Maintenance Plan CFS Eureka (ERK), Nunavut).
 Sampling stations have been identified to monitor contaminants in the leachate from the former facilities.
 Results are to be reported annually to the NWB in the Annual Report.